stal-ix/stal-ix.github.io/IX.md

     https://imagemagick.org
 ```

-The example shows how to run a program built under aarch64 on x86_64 using qemu.
+The example shows how to run a program built for aarch64 on x86_64 using QEMU.

 `ix let`

-This command does everything the same as `ix mut`, but doesn't switch the anchor link.
-The command is useful to inspect the contents of the resulting realm before switching.
+This command does the same as `ix mut`, but does not switch the anchor link.
+The command is useful for checking the contents of the resulting realm before switching.

 `ix build`

-It's `ix let` over a temporary (ephemeral) realm.
-The command is useful for reviewing the way some set of packages (can be one) will look like in a freshly created realm, without flags and other environments.
+This is `ix let` over a temporary (ephemeral) realm.
+The command is useful for seeing how some set of packages (maybe just one) would look in a freshly created realm, without flags and other environments.

 `ix gc`

 The command finds all unused packages in /ix/store/ and moves them to the /ix/trash/ folder for asynchronous removal.
-A package is considered unused if there is no path to it from anchor realms in /ix/realm/.
+A package is considered unused if there is no path to it from the anchor realms in /ix/realm/.

 `ix list`

-View a list of all realms, or installed packages (with flags) in a specific realm.
+View a list of all realms or installed packages (with flags) in a specific realm.

-A list of all available packages can be found at [https://github.com/stal-ix/ix/tree/main/pkgs](https://github.com/stal-ix/ix/tree/main/pkgs), or in the pkgs/ folder in your clone of the main repository.
+A list of all available packages can be found at [https://github.com/stal-ix/ix/tree/main/pkgs](https://github.com/stal-ix/ix/tree/main/pkgs) or in the pkgs/ folder in your clone of the main repository.

 `ix mut $(ix list)`

-This command is used for all realms updating.
+This command is used to update all realms.

-There're a number of commands in **IX** that are made as standalone scripts and aren't part of the kernel.
-For example, because they are not implemented well enough in general, or their semantics aren't well developed enough.<br>
+There are a number of commands in **IX** that are implemented as separate scripts and are not part of the core.
+For example, because they are not well implemented as a whole or their semantics are not well developed.<br>
-These commands are available through the `ix tool`:
+These commands are available through `ix tool`:

 `ix tool list` - show all available commands.

-Search for the wanted package by name:
+Search for a wanted package by name:

 ```shell
 ix# ix tool listall | grep ssh